 The most advanced organizations maintain comprehensive integration inventories that document data flows between applications and enforce granular API permissions.

-As SaaS portfolios grow increasingly complex, security teams struggle to maintain comprehensive visibility.
-Most organizations now use 80+ SaaS applications across departments, creating security blind spots between platforms.
+As SaaS sprawl makes portfolios increasingly complex, security teams struggle to maintain comprehensive visibility.
+Most organizations now use numerous SaaS applications across departments, creating security blind spots between platforms.

 This fragmented environment complicates security monitoring, as traditional perimeter-based tools fail to capture cross-application activities and data movements.
 Security teams cannot protect what they cannot see.